-Courses are tailored to practical learning and address the specific needs of creative and visual artists.
-Entrepreneurship education instills confidence, fosters personal growth, and enhances leadership skills.
-Business & Entrepreneurship Certificate graduates learn skills that enable them to make a greater economic contribution.
-They have the ability to enrich and benefit not only their own families and tribes, but also to make a bigger impact at regional, national and international levels.
-Entrepreneurship offers a bright window of opportunity for sustainable economic growth in the 21st century for all people.
+The IAIA Business and Entrepreneurship Program is tailored to address the specific needs of art professionals by instilling confidence, fostering personal growth, and enhancing leadership skills in the arts.
+Business and Entrepreneurship Program graduates gain skills that enable them to make a greater economic contribution; enriching and benefitting not only their own families and tribes, but also the larger art world.